Operational Notice · Effective May 31, 2026

 This is not exaggeration.
 This is the final invoice.

-The Elder Care Ghost Load™ documents the hidden extraction imposed through nursing home profit margins, memory care premiums, Medicare arbitrage, hospice fraud, asset spend-down requirements, and the systematic conversion of aging and death into revenue events.
+The Elder Care Ghost Load™ documents the hidden extraction imposed through nursing home profit margins, memory care premiums, Medicare arbitrage, hospice fraud, asset spend-down requirements.
+The systematic conversion of aging and death into revenue events.

 Part I: The Nursing Home Extraction Engine